Efficient Crystal Structure Prediction Using Universal Neural Network Potential with Diversity Preservation in Genetic Algorithms: GA-based CSP method

 Let $n^*(i)$ be the generation in which the structure $j_*(i)$ was generated.
 Let $E_{\max}$ and $E_{\min}$ be the maximum and minimum energies over all the structures explored so far defined as follows:

 We later normalize the distance to the convex hull $E(i) - E(j_*(i))$ to be between $0$ and $1$ by dividing it by $E_{\max} - E_{\min}$.

 The population filtering is a procedure to construct a subset $R'_n \subset R_n$.
-For each element $i$ in $R_n$, we calculated the following quantity by considering the distance to the convex hull $E(i) - E(j_*(i))$ and the generation difference $n - n^*(i)$,
+For each element $i$ in $R_n$, we calculated the following quantity by considering the distance to the convex hull $E(i) - E(j_*(i))$ (niching) and the generation difference $n - n^*(i)$ (aging):

 where $\alpha > 1$ is a tuning parameter.
 The parameter $\alpha$ controls the importance of the generation difference.
 The smaller $D(i)$ indicates that the structure is closer to the convex hull, and composition has been updated more recently.
 We adopt only the structures $i$ that satisfy $D(i) < \epsilon$, where $\epsilon$ is a tuning parameter.
 The parameter $\epsilon$ controls the threshold of the distance to the convex hull and the generation difference.
 Finally, we define the following set $R'_n$ as the output of this step,